USNS Apache

-USNS Apache (T-ATF-172) was a U.S. Navy Powhatan-class fleet ocean tugboat that was operated by the Military Sealift Command (MSC) from 1981 to 2022.
+USNS Apache (T-ATF-172) is a U.S. Navy Powhatan-class fleet ocean tugboat that was operated by the Military Sealift Command (MSC) from 1981 to 2022.
 She spent the bulk of her career in the Atlantic and Mediterranean.

 Construction and characteristics

 The contract for the first four Powhatan-class tugs was awarded to Marinette Marine Co. on 12 September 1975.
 The Navy exercised its option to buy an additional three ships under this contract on 27 February 1978.
 Apache was the last ship delivered under this contract.

 Apache was laid down on 22 March 1979 at the company's Marinette, Wisconsin, shipyard.
 She was launched on 28 March 1981.
 Apache was christened by Mrs. John R. Young.
 At the time of the launch, Commander Young was on the staff of Vice Admiral Clarence R. Bryan who, as commander of Naval Sea Systems Command, was in charge of buying ships for the Navy and dealt directly with Marinette Marine on the Powhatan-class tug contract.
 The ship was delivered to the Navy on 23 July 1981.

 Her hull was built of welded steel plates.
 She was 225 ft 11 in long at the waterline and 240 ft 1 in overall, with a beam of 42 ft, and a draft of 15 ft.
 She displaced 2,260 tons fully loaded.

 As originally built, Apache had two controllable-pitch Kort-nozzle propellers for propulsion.
 She had two 20-cylinder Diesel engines, GM EMD 20-645F7B, which provided 7,200 shaft horsepower.
 These would drive the ship at 15 knots.
 She also had a 300-horsepower bow thruster to improve maneuverability.

 Electrical power aboard the ship was provided by three 400 Kw generators.
 These were powered by four Detroit Diesel 8v-71 engines.